 However, vitamin A can sometimes have an adverse effect on health.
 Discuss the risks and benefits of any vitamin-A supplementation with a doctor.

 The by-products of vitamin A could potentially speed up vision loss and retinal degeneration in people with recessive Stargardt’s disease, cone-rod dystrophy, and other retinal conditions caused by certain genetic variations.
-This is a rare condition that affects about 1 in every 9000 people.
+This is a rare condition that affects about

 Since vitamin A is stored in the fat cells, it is possible to take too much vitamin A in supplement form, although it is unusual to take in excess vitamin A from dietary sources.
-Most experts advise a maximum vitamin-A supplement dose of 10,000 IU per day.
+Most experts advise a maximum vitamin-A supplement dose of

 Excessive vitamin-A intake might trigger side effects involving the stomach and nerves, such as stomach and head pain, nausea, and irritability.
 Heavy use of vitamin A can make symptoms more intense and also lead to the development of blurred vision.